BitcoinQnA/ln-guide/index.md

 **How much does it cost to open or close a channel?**

-That depends on the current state of the Bitcoin [mempool](https://mempool.space) at the time and the fee rate negotiated with the channel partner.
+That depends on the current state of the Bitcoin [mempool](https://mempool.space) at the time and the fee rate negotiated with your channel partner.

 **What is Keysend?**